Dealing With Grief And Loss

 Maybe you’ve decided that every Thursday night will be family night or that you’ll go to brunch with a friend on Tuesdays.
 These routines can give you something to look forward to and a sense that life is returning to normal.

 But now, things look different.
 You may wonder if He’s trustworthy.
-You may doubt His goodness.
+You may doubt Him and His goodness.
 You may even feel utterly abandoned by Him.

 You don’t have to hide these emotions, and even if you tried, God would still know.
 He knows everything you feel.
 He understands every part of your story.
 You don’t have to hide from Him.